Pancreatic Tumors

 Is there anything else I should know?

-Pancreatic tumors can be difficult to diagnose, because as well as being rare, the signs of these tumors may wax and wane and are often symptomatic of many common illnesses.
-As they are rare, should these tumors be suspected or diagnosed, your veterinarian may refer you to a veterinary oncologist.
-With treatment, the prognosis for your pet may range from excellent (with the complete removal of a benign adenoma) to poor, as most of these tumors are malignant and tend to have already spread by the time they are diagnosed.
-Your veterinarian or veterinary oncologist will provide the information and guidance you need to make the best possible plan of care for your pet.
+Pancreatic tumors can be difficult to diagnose, because the signs of these tumors may come and go, and often are the same as common illnesses.
+Pancreatic tumors are rare, so if they are suspected or diagnosed, your veterinarian may refer you to a veterinary oncologist.
+With treatment, the prognosis for your pet may range from excellent (with the complete removal of a benign adenoma) to poor, as most of these tumors are malignant and usually have spread by the time they are diagnosed.
+Your veterinarian will provide the information and guidance you need to make the best possible plan of care for your pet.

 Related Articles